deanturpin/spectrum-analyser/readme.md

 # Optimisation
 I don't normally advocate using compiler opimisation so early but it's not very usable without it at the moment.
-And I have experimented with OpenMP, but only the basic compiler diretives which can be ignored, so in my defence I think this still meets the no third-party aspect of the brief.
+And I have experimented with OpenMP, but only the basic compiler directives which can be ignored, so in my defence I think this still meets the no third-party aspect of the brief.

 With and without OpenMP in ```fourier.cpp```: